Agreement of Purchase & Sale

 Mortgage Critical Illness Insurance

 Mortgage Critical Illness Insurance is available as an enhancement to Mortgage Life Insurance.
 Mortgage Critical Illness Insurance is underwritten by the Canada Life Assurance Company.
-Complete details of benefits, exclusions
+Complete details of benefits, exclusions and limitations are contained in the Certificate of Insurance.
+It is recommended for all mortgagors.
+It can pay off your TD Canada Trust mortgage – up to $300,000 – if you are diagnosed with life-threatening Cancer, Heart Attack or Stroke.

-A mortgage which can be prepaid at
+A mortgage which can be prepaid at anytime, without penalty.

 An existing mortgage that can be transferred to a new property.
 One would want to port their mortgage in order to avoid any penalties, or if the interest rate is much lower than the current rates.